 Maroon Lake Scenic Trail

-This easy 1-mile round-trip trek starts at the parking area and follows the circumference of the lake; keep an eye out for the active beaver pond.
+This easy 1-mile round-trip trek starts at the parking area and follows the circumference of the lake.
 The trail follows the lake to the far side and meanders along the creek flowing into the lake.
-This is a great place for pictures and picnics.
+This easy to do trail is very scenic and is a great place for pictures and picnics.
 Miles one way: 1.3.
 Elevation: 9,500 ft. – 10,000 ft.
 Perfect for families with little kids.
+Plan to come early if you want to see the reflection of the Bells in the lake.
+It gets pretty crowded during peak season!
+It was my favorite and we stopped every few minutes for photos!

 Maroon Creek Trail